szpak/gradle-pitest-plugin/README.md

 ## Known issues

- - too verbose output from PIT
+ - too verbose output from PIT (also see `verbosity` option introduced with PIT 1.7.1)

 ## Development